cavaliercoder/puppet-nscd/README.md

 ##### `package_manage`

 Determines whether the `nscd` package will be installed and managed.
 Set to `false` if you wish to manually manage the installation.
+Valid options: Boolean.
-Default: `true`.
+Default: true.

 ##### `package_name`